Robert-beep773/LEDprojectFall2025/LED-Strips-Signboard-main/README.md

 ### Arduino Not Responding
 - Check USB cable connection
 - Verify correct COM port in server
-- Ensure baud rate is 9600
+- Ensure baud rate matches (default: 9600, but configurable)
+- Arduino waits for baud rate input on startup - ensure server sends it
 - Try resetting Arduino (use ArduinoResetter.exe if needed)

 ### Web Interface Not Connecting